 Please don't book on to this training weekend if you are not already registered for Women V Cancer Cycle Costa Rica 2019.

 Amazing experience that I'll never forget!
 It was so well organised and everyone was so enthusiastic.Alice

-Our adventure starts with a flight from London to San José, the capital of Costa Rica, where we settle down in our local hotel for a snack and a good night's rest.
-The next morning, we're free to relax at the hotel or explore the city, before we transfer to our campsite at Finca Pacuarito on the east coast.
-Here, we enjoy a group dinner and a briefing from our guide for our exciting challenge ahead.
+Our adventure starts with a flight from London to San José, the capital of Costa Rica, where we settle down in our local hotel.
+There, we have our first group dinner and a challenge briefing, before getting a good night's rest.
+The next morning, we're free to relax at the hotel or explore the city.
+In the afternoon, we transfer to our hotel in Guápiles and finish the day with our bike fitting.

 Starting the day with a short transfer and a boat ride to the Caribbean Sea, we mount our bikes at Parismina and ride through bustling banana farms to the river.
-We then enjoy another boat ride upriver and finish our day’s cycle riding a beautiful route alongside the same river until we reach our hotel in Guápiles.
+We enjoy another boat ride upriver and continue our cycle with a beautiful route alongside the same river.
+This takes us across a suspension bridge, where we stop for lunch and we finish the day with a short cycle to our hotel in Guápiles.